🌄 Why This Series Exists

 Kashmir After 1947

 After the accession dispute, India and Pakistan entered into open conflict over Kashmir.
 The result was a divided homeland, a division still visible on the map today.
-This period marked the beginning of militarisation, political contestation, and long-term suffering for ordinary Kashmiris on both sides of the Line of Control.
+This period marked the beginning of militarisation, political contestation, and long-term suffering for ordinary Kashmiris along the Line of Control.

 To learn more, read our full article on Kashmir After 1947.